PROJECT SURYA SCHOOL

 This project has grown out of our team's repeated visits to the region and consultations with the local people, regional officials and foreign specialists.

-The construction of solar school is based on graduate work of Chief Eng.
+The construction of the solar school is based on graduate work of Chief Eng.
 Jan Tilinger.
-In 2004 this work allowed him to graduate from The Czech Institute of Technology with the high distinction.
-His graduate thesis "Ecological School" is a complex solution for the school construction.
+In 2004 this work allowed him to graduate from The Czech Institute of Technology with high distinction.
+His graduate thesis entitled "Ecological School" is a complex solution for the school construction.
 Throughout the building period the Chief engineer will be in contact with colleagues and specialists from related departments (mathematical models of air circulation, possibilities of additives in supporting construction, glazing variations, territorial development, etc.) at the Institute.
 The design takes in consideration and account local architectural traditions, use of natural materials and potentials of solar radiation.
-The project broke ground in spring 2007, with the villagers supplying the labor and the Chief engineer providing necessary technical instructions.
-Since the summer/autumn seasons 2006 and 2007 our project team has spent several months in Kargyak and other administrative centre of Jammu and Kashmir state: in Padum, Kargil and Leh.
+The project broke ground in spring 2007, with the villagers supplying the labour and the Chief engineer providing necessary technical instructions.
+Since the 2006 and 2007 summer/autumn seasons our project team has spent several months in Kargyak and other administrative centres of the Jammu and Kashmir state: Padum, Kargil and Leh.
 During this time they were successful and gained the trust and understanding of the villagers and local government officials.
 They managed to:

-- Secured agreements necessary for The Sun School both with the villagers and government
+• Secure agreements necessary for The Sun School both with the villagers and the government

-Preparation work like: digging foundations, carrying of stones to the place of construction and the preparation of mud bricks happened during the spring and summer period 2007.
+Preparation work like: digging foundations, carrying of stones to the place of construction and preparation of mud bricks happened during the 2007 spring and summer period.
 Main building materials are: mud, clay, wood, stone, straw, yakzee, sand, glass and water.
 The building will be constructed without the use of any machine technology.
-The completing is planned for autumn 2008.
+Completing is planned for autumn 2008.

 Administration

-The tuition will be ensured under the patronage of local NGO Himalayan Buddhist Cultural Association and Surya.
-The building site is now in the ownership of the co-investor, the village Kargyak.
+The tuition will be ensured under the patronage of Himalayan Buddhist Cultural Association, a local NGO, and Surya.
+The building site is now in the ownership of the co-investor, the village of Kargyak.

-Place of the construction: Kargyak village, region Zanskar, state Jammu and Kashmir, India
+Place of the construction: Kargyak village, the region of Zanskar, the state of Jammu and Kashmir, India

 Building scheme